gvwilson/sdxjs/en/src/page-templates/index.md

 just as we could change the colors used for syntax highlighting or the depth to which loop bodies are indented.
-But today's tools don't do that, and I suspect that any IDE smart enough to translate between comprehension levels automatically would also be smart enough to write the code without our help.
+But today's tools don't do that, and I suspect that any tool smart enough to translate between comprehension levels automatically would also be smart enough to write the code without our help.
+{: .continue}

 ## Exercises {: #page-templates-exercises}